-During the year, the school will undertake educational excursions so that the students may acquire a variety of learning experiences outside the classroom.
+From time to time during the year, the school may undertake educational excursions so that the students may acquire a variety of learning experiences outside the classroom.
 Students normally travel by bus in the case of the whole school/whole class, or by private transport in the case of smaller groups.
 Full school uniform is to be worn on these occasions.